-Although the rash starts as small, itchy red spots, after about 12-14 hours the spots develop a blister on top and become intensely itchy.
+Although the rash starts as itchy, red spots, the spots develop into blisters after about 12-14 hours and become intensely itchy.

 After a day or two, the fluid in the blisters gets cloudy and they begin to dry out and crust over.
 After one to two weeks, the crusting skin will fall off naturally.